The Dane County Bar Association annually makes funds available for distribution to projects which have one of three purposes:

 Applicants should submit a proposed budget for the project, along with the specific amount requested from the DCBA.
 Applicants may not receive the full amount requested and should indicate whether they would be able to perform the project without the full amount requested.
 Grant recipients will be required to report on the status of the project.
 Any prior recipient of funding should be sure to submit that report prior to applying for additional funding.

-In 2016 the DCBA was pleased to support the following projects:
+In past years the DCBA was pleased to support the following projects:

 Madison College Paralegal Program to help with the cost for three “Ready, Set, Retirement!” programs, which educates public on rights and responsibilities under the law.

-Any organization interested in applying for funding should send its proposal to: Delivery of Legal Services Committee, Dane County Bar Association, P.O.
-Box 44008, Madison, WI 53704 or email the proposal to email@example.com by February 15, 2017.
+Any organization interested in applying for funding should send its proposal via email the proposal to firstname.lastname@example.org by February 15, 2022.
+All 2020 grant recipients should provide a report by Feb.
+15 regardless of application for 2022 funds.
 Email submissions in Word or PDF format are preferred.